 Upcoming Changes and How They Will Impact Your Business

-In a move aimed at curbing the shadow economy and fostering stable economic development, Latvia’s Ministry of Finance (MoF) has introduced significant updates to its e-invoicing regulations.
+In a move aimed at curbing the shadow economy and fostering stable economic development, Latvia’s Ministry of Finance (MoF) has introduced significant updates to its e-Invoicing regulations.
 These changes, set to take effect over the next few years, will impact all businesses operating within the country.
 Here’s a comprehensive look at what these updates entail and how your business can prepare.

 Mandatory E-Invoicing: A Two-Phase Implementation